AndrewRWilliams/broken_neural_scaling_laws/README.md

 🚨🚨🚨

-**When you fit a BNSL to your own scaling data, you may need to play around with the grid search range and resolution to get a good fit.**
+**When you fit a BNSL to your own scaling data, you may need to adjust the grid search range and resolution to get a good fit.**

 🚨🚨🚨